acr012/eSponse/README.md

 eSponse includes (so far) google user sign-in using Passport.js to support oauth user validation via the Google+API.
 In order to use the emailing features the user must purchase credits (via the Stripe API).
 Then the sendgrip emailing sevice is used to send survey emails to the recipients.

-The heroku cloud platform is used to build and run the production version of eSponse, and the current working iteration can be found at https://esponse.herokuapp.com/.